So, you’ve decided to take on a couch to half marathon training plan?

 The first thing you need to begin your couch to half marathon journey is a well-thought-out, professional training plan.
 We have crafted our very own couch to half marathon training plan that gradually builds up your mileage safely to get you there.

-Print out this training plan and stick it on your fridge; that’s the first step.
+Print out this 15 week half marathon training program and stick it on your fridge; that’s the first step.

-The most essential equipment you will need to invest in for your couch to half marathon training plan is a pair of running-specific shoes.
+A pair of running-specific shoes is the most essential piece of equipment you will need to invest in for your couch-to-half marathon training plan.

 This is the best investment to help keep you injury-free throughout the process.

 It can be overwhelming to pick out your first pair of running shoes.
-So head to your local running store, where professionals will be available to assist you in choosing which ones are right for you.
+So head to your local running store, where professionals will be available to assist you in choosing which ones are right for you and your running workouts.

-To get you started, check out our running shoe guide for all the important details you’ll need to know when choosing running shoes.
+To get you started, our running shoe guide provides all the important details you’ll need to know when choosing running shoes.

-Our couch to half marathon plan takes 15 weeks, providing that you can jog for 5 minutes straight before you begin.
-If not, please take a few weeks before to build up to that benchmark.
+Our couch to half marathon plan is 15 weeks long, providing that you can jog for 5 minutes straight before you begin.
+If not, please take a few weeks to build up to that benchmark.

 Let’s look at how our program is organized, how many days per week you will need to invest, and an average of how long the daily sessions are.